merayen/Elastic/README.md

 # Elastic IDE
-An IDE for audio, create sounds and compose music using nodes.
+An IDE + DAW to quickly create/manipulate sounds and music using nodes.

 ## Goals
 - Learn to build and understand everything from UI-design, user interaction methods and go deep into math (wave physics, execution speed optimalizations)